moscovium-mc/moscovium-mc/README.md

 - Archives of corporate oopsies (`breach-lib*`)
 - Tools that bypass things for science (`recon-bypass*`)
 - Security utilities that raise eyebrows (`sec-toys*`)
-- Web apps and automation side hustles
+- Web apps and other side projects
 ---

 ### stack